Somebody adding milk to a cappuccino

 If you need buttermilk for a baking recipe, you can also make buttermilk yourself with lactose-free milk and vinegar or lemon juice.

-Additions to low FODMAP milk
+High FODMAP ingredients in low FODMAP milk

 When you are buying vegetable milk, make sure to always read the label well.
 I notice that quite often ingredients that are high in FODMAPs are added to these kinds of milk.
 Such as fructose or inulin.